Table of contents

 Product-sets-in-catalog

-Products that will be in a given set can be indicated manually (if there are few of them) or we can use filters.
+Products in a given set can be indicated manually (if there are few of them) or we can use filters.
 If we choose the second option, Facebook will ask us to indicate the filtered attribute of the products (e.g. brand, color, category or price).
 There can be several conditions – the set can include, for example, all sweaters (attribute: product category) with a price lower than PLN 100 (attribute: price).
 It is also possible to use other logical operators, such as:

-• any of those listed
+- any of those listed

-• is other than
+- is other than

-• contains
+- contains

-• does not contain
+- does not contain

-• beginning:
+- beginning:

-What does the catalog allow?
+What does the catalogue allow?

 As I mentioned at the beginning – a catalog is a staple when it comes to selling products on Facebook In addition to just being able to display products on Facebook, it allows you to, among other things:

-• Create ads with product tags.
+- Create ads with product tags.

-• Displaying products on Marketplace and Facebook stores.
+- Displaying products on Marketplace and Facebook stores.

 Summary